ocaml/platform-blog/opam-1-2-travisci.md

 [... follow the instructions ...]
 ```

-That command should create a fresh `opam` file; if not, your might
+That command should create a fresh `opam` file; if not, you might
 need to fix the warnings in the file by re-running the command.
 Once
 the file is created, you can edit it directly and use `opam lint` to
 check that is is well-formed.

 If you want to run tests, do not forget to add `{test}` dependencies
 and a `build-test` field.
 For instance, if you use `oasis` and
-`ounit`, you can use something like that:
+`ounit`, you can use something like:

 ```
 build: [